AyanKhann1/SQL-Business-CaseStudy---FoodiFie-Platform/README.md

 ## Introduction:
 Danny identified a market gap and launched Foodie-Fi, a streaming service exclusively for food-related content, like Netflix but dedicated to cooking shows.
 Foodie-Fi offers monthly and annual subscriptions, providing unlimited on-demand access to exclusive food videos worldwide.

+## Business Problem
+Danny faces a challenge in making investment decisions without sufficient data-driven insights.
+This lack of data-driven decision-making may result in suboptimal allocation of resources and investments.

+## Goals
-With a data-driven approach, Danny aimed to make informed investment decisions and develop new features using subscription-style digital data.
-This case study emphasizes the use of data to address crucial business inquiries.
+Danny aims to leverage subscription-style digital data to inform investment decisions and develop new features effectively.
+By adopting a data-driven approach, the end goal is to enhance decision-making processes, increase efficiency in resource allocation, and drive business growth by aligning investments with identified opportunities and customer needs.

 ## Table1: PLANS
 -- Customers choose plans (Basic or Pro) when signing up for Foodie-Fi.